zircote/swagger-php/docs/guide/cookbook.md

 ```

 ## External documentation
 OpenApi allows a single reference to external documentation.
-This isa part of the top level `@OA\OpenApi`.
+This is a part of the top level `@OA\OpenApi`.

 ```php
 /**